XuanrZhang/InsEC/README.md

 	- corrected.fa :store corrected read data.
 	- contigs.fa :store the updated nucleotide sequence of the gene (or the genome region of interests).

-## Dependancies
-BWA-MEM tool is used in extraction step.
-Here is the instruction of BWA-MEM installation (https://github.com/bwa-mem2/bwa-mem2).

-It requires python3.

 ## Citation
 Please cite the work "Instance-based error correction for short reads of disease genes."